EbubeImoh/Structured-Output/README.md

 📝 **Description**

-The `adk-structured-output-tester` project serves as a practical guide and testbed for implementing structured outputs with Google ADK.
+The `Structured Output` project serves as a practical guide and testbed for implementing structured outputs with Google ADK.
 It illustrates how to configure an agent to interact with a Gemini model (e.g., `gemini-1.5-flash-latest`) and receive responses in predefined formats such as JSON, custom Python objects (using Pydantic models or dataclasses), lists, and more.

 This project aims to:
 *   Demonstrate how to define `OutputType` for your agent.